draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

     Some GapFillers also provide additional, for the corresponding algorithm specific, attributes.

-    Additionally, the statistics and information for manual curation can be saved in a :py:mod:`~refinegems.classes.reports.GapFillerReport`.
+    Furthermore, the statistics and information for manual curation can be saved in a :py:mod:`~refinegems.classes.reports.GapFillerReport`.

 .. code-block:: python
     :class: copyable